 4) Enable the following options:

-- Match Frame Rate—When this is on, your Apple TV 4K will match its refresh rate to the original frame rate of content.
-This applies to content that’s mastered at different frame rates, for example 24FPS film-based content or other international content.
+- Match Frame Rate—Available on both the fourth-generation Apple TV and Apple TV 4K, this forces the device to match its display refresh rate to the content’s original frame rate.
+It applies to content mastered at different frame rates, for example 24FPS film-based content or other international content.

-With the Match Frame Rate option enabled, your Apple TV 4K will match the frame rate of video content encoded at 60, 50, 30, 25, and 24 FPS.
+With the Match Frame Rate option enabled, Apple TV will match the frame rate of video content encoded at 60, 50, 30, 25, and 24 FPS.

 Having trouble with the selected video mode?

-If so, set your Apple TV 4K to use video settings that are compatible with your TV set by choosing the Reset Video Settings option in Settings → Video and Audio.
+If so, set your Apple TV to use the display mode that’s compatible with your TV set by choosing the Reset Video Settings option in Settings → Video and Audio.

 Need help?
 Ask iDB!